 The Prairie Blossoms (Karen Kitchen & Mel Kubik) perform a program of contemporary and traditional Native American music, drawing from an engaging repertoire of tribally-specific American Indian songs: Lullabies, stomp dances, round dances, stick-game songs, planting songs, and more; using their voices, a variety of percussion instruments, and piano to share unique songs and stories

 They perform in many different languages including Cree, Creek-Seminole, Cherokee, Paiute, Dakota, English, French, Lakota, Osage, Pima, Polish, Spanish, and more.

 Both singer-musicians were raised on the prairies of Kansas (Mel: Polish-German-American) and Oklahoma (Karen: Osage Nation), and in the midst of well-established and varied music careers, were brought together to collaborate on a small project in Portland, OR in early 2000...melding Native American Songs with contemporary musical arrangements.
-They reunited in 2016, in a trio (Cedar Rose), and in June of 2018, they formed The Prairie Blossoms, and immediately began work on a number of recording projects.
-Their first, "Till the Star Rises Here" is set for release in February 2019.
+They briefly reunited in 2016 as a trio (Cedar Rose).
+In June of 2018, they formed their duo, The Prairie Blossoms, and immediately began work on a number of recording projects.
+Their first, "Till the Star Rises Here" was released in February, 2019.